Contributed by CMS.

 10.3.
 International treaty protection

-Poland is a party to the New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards but has not signed the Convention on the Settlement of Investment Disputes between States and Nationals of Other States (ICSID).
-As mentioned earlier, disputes against Poland can be initiated based on EU legislation, the Energy Charter Treaty of the relevant Bilateral Investment Treaty, as well as national legislation.
+Bulgaria is a party to both the New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards and the Convention on the Settlement of Investment Disputes between States and Nationals of Other States (ICSID).
+So far there has not been a major dispute involving Bulgaria and foreign companies on prospecting and exploration/production of oil and gas.